Home Holiday Decoration 101

 Now, it's time to bring in the holiday spirit with a touch of sparkle and fun.
 Choose accents that tie into your theme and color scheme.

-• Pinecones: A classic holiday accent, pinecones can be used whole, painted, or dusted with glitter for a frosty look.
+• Pinecones -- Use them whole, painted, or dusted with glitter for a frosty look.

-• Ornaments: Hang small ornaments from the greenery or place them strategically throughout your centerpiece.
-Choose ornaments in colors that complement your overall theme.
+• Ornaments -- Hang small ornaments from the greenery or place them strategically throughout the centerpiece.

 6. Incorporate Natural Elements